slgobinath/SafeEyes/README.md

 Optional Features:

 - Strict break for those who are addicted to computer
-- Skip or take break based on active windows (Regardless of fullscreen-mode)
+- Skip or take break based on active windows (Regardless of full-screen-mode)
 - Customize individual break time
 - Audible alert at the end of break
 - Turn on/off audible alert for individual breaks
 - Customize disable time period
+- Plug-in support to extend Safe Eyes

 ## CONFIGURING SAFE EYES
 Just install and forget; Safe Eyes will take care of your eyes.
 To customize the basic preferences, go to Settings from Safe Eyes tray icon.
 If you need advanced features, you can manually edit the `~/.config/safeeyes/safeeyes.json` for the following requirements: